 Use the Floodplain Map Viewer to determine if your property is located in a floodplain.

 You can also view the Preliminary Flood Insurance Rate Maps and the Preliminary Flood Insurance Study at the links below.
-Note that any information on the preliminary FIRMs and within the Preliminary Flood Insurance Study may be formally challenged during FEMA's official 90-day Appeal and Comment Period (expected June 2017).
-In the interim, the City of Bozeman welcomes your questions.
+Note that any information on the preliminary FIRMs and within the Preliminary Flood Insurance Study may be formally challenged during FEMA's official 90-day Appeal and Comment Period, September 20 through December 18, 2018.

 Understand the effects of owning property in a Floodplain